Kaszaq/miro-chart-importer/README.md

 #### Features
 * zoom to graph once the graph is created
-* implement installation of this widget from within a Miro - for instance when one user install it for the team, others cannot use it even though they will see the buttons.
-Currently it is required for everyone to install it via link available above.
 * graphs of nodes chart with links between them.
 Good to draw dependencies between systems or any other linked graphs.
 This was actually the initial idea but is not yet added.
+* export back into spreadsheets
 * family tree
 * pie chart based on triangles.
 However the value of this might be low as user could as easily create such graph in Google spreadsheet and copy paste it into Miro.